The right support for you

 The way each child grieves will be unique and a complex mix of circumstances and factors such as developmental stage, personality, loss history and relationship with the person who died will have an impact.
 This is why we offer tailored support to children, young people and their families.
 We aim to work with parents and caregivers to find the best support package so you don’t feel alone or worry about the way you are providing support.
 We offer sessions with parents to discuss worries and concerns, support with strategies, ideas and information about how children grieve, as well as exploring the impact of bereavement on the family if that is relevant.
 Another option, which is often helpful, is a family session in a safe, compassionate space where feelings and experiences can be shared and creative ways to remember the person who has died can be explored.

 If you are looking after a grieving child, your own grief can get overlooked or put to one side.
 Often looking after ourselves can ensure the best support for those we care for.
 We provide one to one bereavement support for adults in person or via Zoom that can help you address your own loss and the complexities of grieving while caring for a bereaved child or children.
 Sometimes a one-off session or workshop may provide enough reassurance or information for now.
 Caroline provides counselling sessions for children and young people.
 Counselling sessions for children up to the age of 12 are in person at our Glynde consulting rooms.
 For young people over 12 years, sessions via Zoom are available after an initial in-person session.
-Sessions are 50 minutes long and cost £45.
+Sessions are 50 minutes long and cost £45 for Zoom support, or £55 for in-person support.